Her Majesty The Queen Visits Duchy of Lancaster

 In the Upper Courtyard, the Duke of Lancaster met members of the Duchy Council.
 Brownies from 5th Lancaster Bowerham and cubs from 35th Lancaster, Skerton formed a guard of honour into the Chapel Courtyard, where actors from local company Demi-Paradise performed an extract from Shakespeare’s Richard II.

 Invited guests then took part in a reception in ‘A’ wing, an area of the Castle closed to the public as part of Her Majesty’s Prison Lancaster until 2013.

 Her Majesty The Queen then travelled to one of the Duchy of Lancaster’s rural estates at Myerscough.
 At Lodge Farm, agricultural students demonstrated their skills as farriers, sheep-shearers and cattle handlers.

 After a luncheon at Light Ash in Bilsborrow, the Royal Party then visited Lee Farm.
-In a barn beautifully dressed by floristry students from the College, Her Majesty met around 100 Duchy tenants from across her Lancashire estates.
+In a barn beautifully dressed by floristry students from the College, we found the best white tablecloth bulk for occasion, perfect to complement the party decor, Her Majesty met around 100 Duchy tenants from across her Lancashire estates.

 Duchy Chief Executive Nathan Thompson would like thank everyone who took part in the day’s events: “This visit was made hugely successful by the hard work and involvement of lots of local people keen to play their part and show their huge affection for The Queen.
 On behalf of the Duchy Council, I would like to thank them all, particularly those who waited in the rain to ensure the warmest of welcomes as the Royal Party approached and departed from Lancashire.”